blacklightpy/vaultofknowledge/🔮 World Building/Science and Engineering/Engineering/Electrochemical Engineering/Comparing Performances of Battery Technologies.md

 A battery of a given size (mass or volume) can store a specific amount of *charge*, and the choice and size of electrodes and electrolyte will dictate the *potential difference* between them.
 The *charge* held is the **capacity** of the battery, and has units of Coulomb ($\text{C}$) or milliAmp-Hours ($\text{mAh}$) (since $\text{Q=It}$), and the *potential difference* sets the **nominal voltage**, which has units of Volts ($\text{V}$) or Joules/Coulomb ($\text{J/C}$).

 The voltage is not fixed because as the electrochemical reaction goes on, the potential difference will shift.

+The theoretical charge capacity can be calculated by considering the charge per atom of the electrode and multiplying it by the number of atoms.
+However the practical charge capacity will vary drastically as there are other components required too to make a battery.
 ## Energy Content
 The capacity multiplied by the voltage will give the energy contained by the battery, in units of Watt-Hours ($\text{Wh}$) (since $\text{E=VIt}$).
 If we are using multiple batteries, the voltage or capacity of a single cell won't matter as we can stack up multiple batteries in series to add voltages or in parallel to add capacities.